All Episodes

 And none of these issues are touched by your media because they're corrupt at the core, and they break nothing.

-Their big break, their big breaking news is stormy.
+Their big breaking news is stormy.

-Hey everybody, it's Linda, Sean Hannity's executive producer.
+Hey, everybody, it's Linda, Sean Hannity's executive producer.

 And you know what?

-I love fighting with Sean every day, but what I love even more is my second amendment rights and the ability to have something super cool like a custom-made holster.
+I love fighting with Sean every day, but what I love even more is my Second Amendment rights and the ability to have something super cool like a custom-made holster.

-And over the past few weeks, I've been using a custom design holster from We the People holsters.
+And over the past few weeks, I've been using a custom design holster from We the People Holsters.

-We the people holsters are designed for everyday carrying concealment.
+We the People holsters are designed for everyday carrying concealment.

 And they also have custom printed holsters, so it can say whatever you like.

-Something like I love Trump or forget it liberals or I live in a blue state, help me.
+Something like, I love Trump, or Forget It Liberals, or I Live in a Blue State, help me.

 Anything you want.

-Something funny, something serious, custom made holsters by We the People Holsters has it.
+Custom-made holsters by We the People Holsters has it.

-And each We the People holster is handmade in the USA, it's custom fitted, and it comes with a lifetime guarantee.
+And each We the People holster is handmade in the USA.

 Don't wait.

-Alright, as we uh roll along, 800 941 Sean, you want to be a part of the program.
+All right, as we roll along, 800-941 Sean, you want to be a part of the program.

-We've got the audio, let's play it.
+We've got the audio.

 It's Hillary Clinton who is the candidate here, not Bill Clinton.

-She was not implicated in any misconduct, she was not someone who uh was accused even of doing anything untoward with regard to these women.
+She was not someone who was accused even of doing anything untoward with regard to these women.

 So at least from my point of view, I think he's more than paid the price.